 - Use pedestrian crossings if they are in sight – don’t jay-walk!

 - Don’t presume that traffic will always come from one direction – bikes and various types of motorbikes often travel on the wrong side of the road, and sometimes even on the footpath.
 Vehicles drive on the right side of the road.

 - Watch out for E-scooters!
 These stealth-bikes don’t make a sound but can travel at speed and knock you over in a flash.

 - When crossing at a traffic light, don’t presume that a green light facing you means it is safe for you to cross.
 Look out for vehicles that are turning across your path, as well as vehicles running a red light.

-- When you step off a bus, be aware that there is often a bike lane between you and the pavement.
-Watch out for E-scooters, motorbikes and bikes, from both directions.
+- When you step off a bus, be aware that there is often a bike lane between you and the footpath.
+Watch out for E-scooters, motorbikes, and bikes, from both directions.

 - Where possible, use overpasses and underpasses.

 - When you finally step out to cross the road, do so with a group of others.
 Stick closely with them and, whatever you do, DON’T STOP and DON’T RUN.

 - Awareness is perhaps the most important safety precaution you can take when visiting China.
 If you keep the above tips in mind, you’ll have a safe China trip.
 Don’t just stay in your hotel when you are in China.
 Get out of your hotel and stroll the bustling streets for local cuisine.
 There’s an endless selection of options, which include crepes, dumplings, rice balls, and even burgers.
 You will be amazed by all the sights, sounds, and smells.